charmoniumQ/thesis/prelim_text/README.md

 - Explicitly stating parts of the measurement procedure that would otherwise be unwritten (which script to run, in what order)
 - Letting systems reason about the inputs and outputs of the measurement procedure

-Moelder <!-- TODO: O-umlaut --> et al. [@molderSustainableDataAnalysis2021] give classify workflow engines by their interface ([@tbl:wfs]) which we extend.
+Mölder et al. [@molderSustainableDataAnalysis2021] give classify workflow engines by their interface ([@tbl:wfs]) which we extend.
 The interface can be graphical, a library in a general purpose language (GPL), a domain specific language (DSL), or a data definition language (such as YAML).
-We reclassified the workflow managers in Moelder's system-independent class, since that does not refer to the interface, and we added other common workflow managers that have more than 1 workflow example in the registries listed in <https://workflows.communities/registries>
+We reclassified the workflow managers in Mölder's system-independent class, since that does not refer to the interface, and we added other common workflow managers that have more than 1 workflow example in the registries listed in <https://workflows.communities/registries>

 | Workflow Manager                         | Interface                |
 |------------------------------------------|--------------------------|